near/threshold-signatures/README.md

 ### Threshold ECDSA Functionalities

-The repository provides two Threshold ECDSA protocol variants implemented over the Secp256k1 curve: an OT-based ECDSA scheme and a Robust ECDSA scheme.
+The repository provides two different Threshold ECDSA schemes implemented over the Secp256k1 curve: an OT-based ECDSA scheme and a Robust ECDSA scheme.
 While both rely on the same DKG and key resharing, they differ in their signing workflows and preprocessing requirements.